The Gibbs Sampler with Particle Efficient Importance Sampling for State-Space Models

-The PEIS is an SMC, which is constructed from the output of this EIS algorithm as follows: Firstly, it makes use of the APF principle (Pitt and Shephard, 1999) and replaces the standard resampling scheme based upon the IS weights in Equation (\ref{eq:SSM-is-weights}) by a scheme, which favors particles that are more likely to survive the next resampling steps.
-As discussed in Doucet and Johansen (2009, Section 4.2), this can be implemented within a standard SMC as outlined in Section 2.1, by replacing the natural intermediate targets $\pi_t(x_{1:t})$ in Equation (\ref{eq:gamma_t}) by auxiliary targets, which include information of future $y_t$-measurements.
-The particular auxiliary targets used by the PEIS are given by
+The PEIS is an SMC, which is constructed from the output of the EIS algorithm consisting of $\{k_t(\cdot; \hat c_t),$ $\chi_t(\cdot; \hat c_t)\}$ as follows: Firstly, it makes use of the APF principle (Pitt and Shephard, 1999) and replaces the standard resampling scheme based upon the IS weights in (\ref{eq:SSM-is-weights}) by a scheme, which favors particles that are more likely to survive the next resampling steps.
+This can be implemented within the standard SMC outlined in Section 2.1, by replacing the natural intermediate targets $\pi_t(x_{1:t})$ in (\ref{eq:gamma_t}) by auxiliary targets, which include information of future $y_t$-measurements (Doucet and Johansen, 2009, Section 4.2).
+The particular auxiliary targets used by PEIS are given by